General Data Protection Regulation (GDPR) FAQs

 The GDPR is not industry-specific and applies to both cloud and on-premises data processing and storage practices.

-What are some of the key terms of GDPR, and how do these apply to organizations?
+What are some of the key terms of GDPR

 - Personal data: Any data related to an identified or identifiable person.
 This includes identifiers such as name, an identification number, location data, an online identifier, or any factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.